 The MR Environment: Knowing the Risks

-May 6, 2015 | Evaluations & Guidance
+April 21, 2021 | Evaluations & Guidance

 Many of these incidents occurred because ferromagnetic materials (that is, materials that can become strongly magnetized) were mistakenly brought into the MR environment.
 The most spectacular outcome of such an error is the projectile effect, in which an object becomes airborne and literally flies through the air, crashing into the magnet or patient.
 Other incidents can be attributed to the use of devices within the MR environment in a manner not in accordance with their restrictions or limitations.
-For example, electrically conductive objects, such as sensor leads, are subject to inductive heating when inside the bore of the magnet.
-In some cases, the heating will cause patient burns.
+For example, electrically conductive objects, such as sensor leads, may be subject to inductive heating when inside the bore of the magnet.
+In some cases, the heating can cause patient burns.